blu-sta/HK-Rando-4-Log-Display/README.md

 ## Future Plans

+- Track use of Simple Keys and Rancid Eggs, if possible **If there is interest:**
-- Predict player names for MultiWorld (need reference file that includes player names)
+- Button to predict player names for MultiWorld
+- Replace spoiler log with MultiWorld spoiler when in MultiWorld rando

 ## Reporting Issues and Feature Requests